awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-summarization-appsync-stepfn/README.md

 Where:
 - summary_job_id: id which can be used to filter subscriptions on client side
 - status: this field will be used by the subscription to update the status of the summarization process for the file(s) specified
-- name: name of the file(s) stored in the input S3 bucket, in txt format.
+- name: Two formats are supported for files to be summarized.
+If the file is in text format, it needs to be stored in the trasformed S3 bucket, no file transformation is required.
+If pdf format is selected, the file needs to be in the input S3 bucket and the construct prop ```isFileTransformationRequired``` needs to be set to true.
+The file will be transformed to text format.

 Subscription call to get notifications about the summarization process:
 ```